 Specific Requirements of GMA:

-- No profane or vulgar language; no drawings containing alcohol, tobacco or illegal drug advertisements on any part of clothing or jewelry.
+- No profane or vulgar language, and no drawings containing alcohol, tobacco or illegal drug advertisements, etc.on any part of student clothing, bookbags, lunch bags, jewelry, etc.

-- No hats, bandanas (any color), shower or hair caps, skullies, curlers or sunglasses.
+- Hats, bandanas (any color), shower or hair caps, skullies, curlers or sunglasses are not permitted.

 - Shoes must be worn at all times.
 Bedroom slippers and shower shoes are not permitted.

 Students who violate the dress code may find something to wear from the Clothing Closet, or may call home to have appropriate garment(s) brought to the school.
 If a student refuses school-provided clothing or the parent(s) cannot be contacted for a change of clothing, the student will be placed in ISS until alternate clothing is made available.